Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 134. When does dynamic airway compression occur in healthy adults?

-It occurs only at lung volumes well below the resting expiratory level.
+Dynamic airway compression occurs in healthy adults at lung volumes well below the resting expiratory level.

 135. Destruction of elastic tissue does what to lung compliance?